Installations

 Verify the version

-After downloading and installing run go version to verify that you are running the latest version (v 1.21 at the time of writing)
+Run go version to confirm installation (v 1.21 at the time of writing)

 Update your $PATH

-Note: This folder is not automatically added to your PATH.
+This folder is not automatically added to your $PATH.
 Refer to the steps below to update it manually.

 1